 • 1 tablespoon carrier oil, such as almond oil or jojoba oil

-Try out some of these oils and you may never need to use synthetic pesticides again!
+Try out some of these oils to make your own bug repellent and you may never need to use synthetic pesticides again!